 Good to know

-• All gates close at 16:00 and are then unmanned, so be sure to enter timeously.
+- The reserve office closes at 16:00, so be sure to enter timeously.
 The Vrede office is still quite a way down the road from any of the gates – Ladismith, Montagu or Laingsburg side.

-• The campsite has a newly renovated ablution block with showers.
+- The campsite has a newly renovated ablution block with showers.
 There is also a kitchen with sinks, electric plugs, gas stove tops, a fridge and a freezer.
-Take your own electric kettle if you don’t like to wait for your morning fire-brewed coffee.

 Tracks4Africa video on Anysberg and other Karoo highlights